THE-JR26/sql-data-warehouse-project/README.md

 ## About me

 Hi there!
 I'm **Jaime Rendon** a student at Sam Houston State University.
-I'm Studying Computer Science and I did this project to show me skills as I continue to grow professionaly.
+I'm Studying Computer Science and I did this project to show my skills as I continue to grow professionaly.
 I hope this project was enjoyable and engaging.